-Family law is the area of law that deals with marriage and divorce, custody, paternity, spousal and child support, along with the many issues that come up when you get married, have children, and perhaps get divorced.
+Family law is the area of law that deals with marriage and divorce, custody, paternity, spousal and child support, along with the issues that come up when you get married, have children, and perhaps get divorced.
 Family law also covers adoptions, guardianship, domestic violence, and grandparents’ rights.

 Marital agreements are the contracts you and your spouse can enter into before your marriage (“prenuptial agreement”), during your marriage (“postnuptial agreement”), and if you decide to end your marriage (“separation or settlement agreement”).